StarRocks/starrocks-kubernetes-operator/doc/integration/integration-with-datadog.md

 ## 2. Install or upgrade the starrocks cluster

-If this is a fresh install, add the Helm Starrocks Operator repo
+If this is a fresh install, add the Helm StarRocks Operator repo

 ```bash
 helm repo add starrocks-community https://starrocks.github.io/starrocks-kubernetes-operator